-Noodles play a very important role in food around the world.
 In Asian cuisine, noodles are an essential ingredient.
-There are many types of wheat noodles which can be served cold, hot, in soups or even "dry" (tossed in a separate sauce).
+There are many types of wheat noodles which can be served cold, hot, in soups or even “dry” (tossed in a separate sauce).
 The combination is endless!
 In this recipe, I have decided to prepare an egg-less wheat noodles.
 Egg may be added for richness in flavour and also to add a hint of colour which is contributed by the egg yolk.

 Preparing noodles from scratch can be quite a therapeutic activity.
 I enjoyed mixing the ingredients and then cutting them into strips.
 When I first started making homemade noodles, I felt that it was such a daunting task but after noticing the difference when comparing them to commercial products, I honestly think that everyone should prepare homemade noodles instead.
 These noodles may not look perfect like store bought noodles but they definitely screamed “made with love”!

 Egg-less wheat noodles do not require a lot of ingredients and can be easily made within a short period of time.
-I only left the dough to rest for 10-15 minutes.
+I only left the dough to rest for 10 to 15 minutes.
 Viola!
 Roll out the dough and cut them into strips.
 Adding shallot oil definitely improved the taste and enhanced the aroma of the noodles but this is optional.
 Shallot oil may be substituted with another type of oil or simply leave it out.

 Udon noodles are made similarly.
 Shallot oil however, is not added to the dough and the dough is left to rest for a longer time, 4 hours and more!
 As the dough rests, gluten in the dough gets to strengthen.
 Kneading the dough throughly also strengthens the gluten.
 This provides more elasticity in the noodles.
-So, if you would like to chew into springy noodles, let the dough rest a little longer.
+If you would like to chew into springy noodles, let the dough rest a little longer.
 You may also cut the dough into thicker slices to replicate the form of udon noodles.